Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 information.
 The default is ``'dvid'``.
 * `col_ref` :
-Column name in the `mktdata` DataFrame that will be used as a price reference for portfolio components.
+Column name in the `mktdata` DataFrame that will be used as a price reference for portfolio components (used for various comparisons and graphs).
 The default is ``'adjusted'``.
 * `col_calib` :
 Column name used for historical weights calibrations.
 The default is ``'adjusted'``.
 * `pname` :
 The name of the portfolio.
 The default is ``'Port'``.
 * `pcolname` :
 Name of the portfolio price column.
-If it set to `None` than `pcolname=pname`.
+If it is set to `None` than `pcolname=pname`.
 The default is `None`.
 * `capital` :
 Initial portfolio Capital in dollars.
 The default is `100000`.